GeoscienceAustralia/ptha/misc/nearshore_testing_2020/README.md

 This folder contains code and links to data required for a study comparing models and observations of nearshore tsunamis in Australia.
 The work was published in this paper: [Davies, G. et al. (2020) Global dissipation models for simulating tsunamis at far-field coasts up to 60 hours post-earthquake: Multi-site tests in Australia.](https://www.frontiersin.org/articles/10.3389/feart.2020.598235/full).

+From time-to-time we may update the code here (e.g. to fix bugs or give better documentation).
+For reproducibility, a snapshot of the code as used for the paper is [provided in this release](https://github.com/GeoscienceAustralia/ptha/releases/tag/nearshore_testing_sept2020).

 The sub-folders contain code, and instructions to download zipped-versions of the folders with datasets (model input / model output / test data).
 The latter are too large to version control.
 The folders are:

 * [./breakwalls](./breakwalls) Make the breakwalls that we burn into our elevation model.